tmeadon/meadon.me/blog/content/posts/automating-azure-function-https-client-certs.md

 - Walk the certificate chain
 - For each certificate:
-  - Convert the certificate to a byte array (hint, we'll need to use the `System.Security.Cryptography` .NET namespace again)
+  - Convert the certificate to a byte array (hint, we can use the `System.Security.Cryptography` .NET namespace again)
   - Invoke the REST API call to upload the certificate to the Function App

 We'll need to provide a name for each certificate we want to upload so we'll define a naming prefix and then we'll create each certificate's name by appending its position in the chain (in other words `$i` in the code below).